-Summer is coming and that means cookouts, baseball, and warmer weather.
-It also means air conditioning season and this summer air conditioner repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.
+Summer is almost here and that means cookouts, baseball, and warmer weather.
+It also means air conditioner season and this summer A/C repairs will come with skyrocketing costs for the refrigerant R22, more commonly known as Freon™.

 We talked to you about the R22 phase out earlier this year, and creation of R22 refrigerant has already dropped by 90%.
 By 2020, production will be discontinued.
 Homeowners now face the choice of whether to repair or to replace the system using R22 refrigerant from both a budget and environmental perspective.

-The R22 phase out has added new variables if you are considering repairing or replacing your A/C system.
-For instance, some refrigerant creators are selling lower price alternatives to R22, often called “drop-in” replacement refrigerant, but those substitutes are cheaper only in the short run.
+The R22 phase out has added new factors to consider if you are thinking about repairing or replacing your A/C system.
+For instance, some refrigerant creators are selling lower price alternatives to R22, often called “drop-in” replacement refrigerant, but those alternatives are cheaper only in the short run.

-“Lennox®, one of the leading air conditioner manufacturers, has conducted research that shows these cheaper alternate refrigerants are not able to work with the lubricating oil used in R22 systems,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
-“Recharging older A/C systems with these alternative refrigerants may actually damage the system and create more expensive problems.
+“Lennox®, one of the leading air conditioner manufacturers, has conducted research that shows these lower cost alternate refrigerants are not compatible with the lubricating oil used in R22 systems,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
+“Recharging older A/C systems with these alternative refrigerants may actually damage the system and create more costly problems.
 These so called drop-in refrigerants will also nullify any applicable manufacturer’s warranty.”

-Because of the R22 phase out, the HVAC industry is seeing the cost to repair older air conditioners needing additional R22 refrigerant go up by 300% to 400%, and that cost is only expected to continue to increase as summer gets closer.
+Because of the R22 phase out, the heating and cooling industry is seeing the cost to repair older air conditioners needing additional R22 refrigerant go up by 300% to 400%, and that cost is only expected to continue to increase as summer gets closer.

-New air conditioning systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be blended or used in an existing air conditioner or heat pump designed for R22.
-Currently, reclamation and recycling of R22 is expected to be adequate for existing systems, albeit at a much higher cost, providing time to upgrade equipment before the phase-out period.
+New A/C systems use the more environmentally friendly R410A refrigerant, a different refrigerant that cannot be blended or used in an existing air conditioner or heat pump designed for R22.
+Currently, reclamation and recycling of R22 is expected to be sufficient for existing systems, albeit at a much higher cost, giving homeowners time to upgrade equipment before the phase-out period.

 “Homeowners don’t need to replace their equipment now, but it’s good for them to know their options in this situation,” added Moody.
-“It’s important to know you can’t blend R22 and R410A.
-When a new R410A system is installed, the outdoor equipment and outdoor coil both need replacing, and the interconnecting refrigerant tubing needs inspecting.
+“It’s crucial to know you can’t blend R22 and R410A.
+When a new R410A system is installed, both the outdoor equipment and coil need replacing, and the interconnecting refrigerant tubing needs inspecting.
 These new units are often far more energy-efficient and can considerably save on energy costs, sound pollution, or even utilize alternative energy sources like solar energy.”

-The common life-span of many home air conditioners is eight to ten years, which will help homeowners determine the cost benefit of either paying the increasing price for R22 to repair older systems, versus upgrading.
-Additional benefits to upgrading include the opportunity to take advantage of energy rebates being offered and improving your home’s energy-efficiency.
-New systems will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention improved home comfort through more advanced technology.
+The common life-span of many home air conditioning systems is eight to ten years, which will help homeowners determine the cost benefit of either paying the increasing price for R22 to repair older equipment, versus upgrading.
+Further benefits to upgrading include the opportunity to take advantage of energy rebates being offered and upgrading your home’s energy-efficiency.
+New systems will also have longer warranty periods, calmer operation, and the peace of mind of a more ozone-friendly refrigerant, not to mention greater home comfort through more advanced technology.

 To ask about your repair or replacement alternatives, call Komfort Air today at 704-705-8135 today.